How to increase your Testosterone Levels

 There are numerous studies that have demonstrated the testosterone boosting power of high-intensity Interval Training (HIIT).

 As William Kraemer notes: "Resistance exercise has been shown to elicit a significant acute hormonal response.
 It appears that this acute response is more critical to tissue growth and remodelling than chronic changes in resting hormonal concentrations, as many studies have not shown a significant change during resistance training despite increases in muscle strength and hypertrophy.
 Anabolic hormones such as testosterone and the superfamily of growth hormones (GH) have been shown to be elevated during 15-30 minutes of post-resistance exercise providing an adequate stimulus is present."

-The best type of HIIT exercises are those which involve and stimulate as many muscles as possible.
+The best type of HIIT exercises is those which involve and stimulate as many muscles as possible.
 Some outstanding exercises include: